chevcast/hearthpal-tracker/README.md

 ## Livereload

-If you're contributing to the hearthtunnel project and are sick of typing `gulp` and reloading the app over and over again, there is a `watch` task in the gulpfile.
+If you're contributing to the hearthpal tracker project and are sick of typing `gulp` and reloading the app over and over again, there is a `watch` task in the gulpfile.

 > $ gulp watch